ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/stateless.md

         initCalculatedFields();
     }

-However, we also need to call `initCalculatedFields` in `setFilter` to keep the state of the calculated fields consistent with the new value of `filter`:
+However, we also use `initCalculatedFields` in `setFilter` to keep the state of the calculated fields consistent with the new value of `filter`:

     :::java
     public void setFilter(String filter) {